GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

 8744675  dwai012 ga02676 spades_assembly  PD Priority  2019-11-29T16:37:43       0:00 00:30:00      1   16
 ```

 We can see here that the job has not yet begun, as NeSI is waiting for resources to come available.
-At the stage the `START_TIME` is an estimation of when the resources are expected to become available.
+At this stage the `START_TIME` is an estimation of when the resources are expected to become available.
 When they do, the output will change to

 ```bash
   JOBID     USER ACCOUNT            NAME  ST REASON    START_TIME                TIME TIME_LEFT NODES CPUS